Peled-Zohar/AutoEntityGenerator/README.md

 double click and follow the vsix installer instructions.
 Sometime in the future I plan to upload it to the Visual Studio Marketplace as well.

+## Target platforms

+Currently only supported target is visual studio 2022 community version and visual studio 2019 community version.
+I plan to expand that in the future, but I will need to test each target platform before adding them to the supported target list.

 ## Usage

 1. Open your project in Visual Studio.